 Haemorrhagic gastroenteritis in dogs

 If you notice blood in your dog’s vomit or poop, it may be a sign of haemorrhagic gastroenteritis in dogs.
-Most commonly, this will appear as almost a raspberry jam consistency in your dog’s stool and there may also be droplets of blood around your dog’s rectum.
-Stools can also look black and tarry.
-Often this is accompanied by severe vomiting.
-There are other causes of a small amount of blood in the faeces, but true haemorrhagic gastroenteritis is very serious and can be fatal if left untreated.
-You should contact a vet straight away for advice if you notice blood in your pet’s vomit or faeces so they can triage the likelihood of haemorrhagic gastroenteritis, and advise whether an emergency appointment is needed.
+Most commonly it will appear as almost a raspberry jam consistency in your dog’s stool and there may also be droplets of blood around your dog’s rectum.
+Haemorrhagic gastroenteritis is much more serious and urgent veterinary treatment will be required as soon as possible.

 Diagnosing gastroenteritis in dogs

-Your vet will carry out a full examination, review your pet’s medical history and will likely ask you about their behavioural and eating habits over the past few days.
+Gastroenteritis can usually be quickly diagnosed by a veterinary professional.
+Your vet will carry out a full examination, review their medical history and will likely ask you about their behavioural and eating habits over the past few days.
 They will want to know if your dog has eaten anything odd or if new foods have been introduced into their diet.

 Treatment for gastroenteritis in dogs

 The treatment will generally depend on what has caused the gastroenteritis.
 If the cause is related to ingesting unsavoury items, medication may be prescribed to stop the vomiting and/or diarrhoea.
 This may be advised along with a bland diet such as boiled chicken and rice or a prescription dietwhich can be purchased from your vet that’s specifically developed to treat intestinal issues like gastroenteritis.